emkaminsk/PersonalCV/README.md

 ## Project Description

 This is a simple HTML-based webpage containing a comprehensive CV for public review.
-The page features a clean, professional design with dynamic elements including:

-- Responsive layout that adapts to different screen sizes
-- Fixed sidebar displaying skills, technical abilities, trainings, and languages
-- Integrated social media links (Facebook, LinkedIn, X/Twitter, GitHub)
-- Sectioned navigation for easy access to Experience, Education, and Interests
-- Dark/light theme support with local storage persistence
-- Custom 404 error page

-The project is designed for Technical Product Owners and IT professionals who need a modern web presence to showcase their career achievements and technical expertise.

 ## Getting Started Locally